Best Welding Jackets

 • Composite material ensures durability and lightweight design

-• Fold-in snaps ensure minimal chance of exposure
+• Fold-in snaps ensure a minimal chance of exposure

-• The Velcro straps around the neck too restrictive
+• The Velcro straps around the neck are too restrictive

 7. Black Stallion Welding Leather Jacket

-The black stallion Welding Jacket, made from 9 oz. flame-resistant cotton combines a contemporary look through its design with a more traditional welding garment look.
+The black stallion Welding Jacket is made of 9 oz.
+Flame-resistant cotton combines a contemporary look through its design with a more traditional welding garment look.
 It is made with a stand-up welder’s collar and has gusseted underarms for free motion.

 The light fabric makes it possible to add an element of style and comfort while also offering protection due to chemically altered cotton.